 3. Make sure your website and brick-and-mortar locations are working together

 True retail accord can only occur when the digital and terrestrial versions of the store are in alignment.
-Since we know that the average customer is using multiple channels in making their buying decisions, you need to adopt an omnichannel approach.
+Since we know that the average customer is using multiple channels in making their buying decisions, you need to adopt.

 For instance, click-and-collect is one method of driving traffic to the store.
 It allows the customer to purchase the item online and then pick it up at the store.
-According to a study conducted by the ICSC, almost 70 percent of customers that shopped this way tended to buy more items once they were in the store.
+According to a study, almost 70 percent of customers that shopped this way tended to buy more items once they were in the store.

 4. Mobile checkout